Save an extra 10% on registration by downloading the complimentary e-Book Becoming a Strategic Business Owner by Daniel Murphy.

 - Seems like there are quite a few employee-related problems (back stabbing, insubordination, lots of sick days, etc.)

-A few of my clients are:
+A few of our clients are:

 - Capital One